AustinRebello/LakeEffectSnowDatabase/README.md

 * Database initialization

-* Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...

 How to add/remove/edit sites for BUFKIT, METAR, Surface Observations and Archive URLs:
-Cleveland's settings will be left in as an example of how to properly format each type of data collection
+Cleveland's settings will be left in as an example of how to properly format each type of data collection.

+PAGE REFRESHES MENTIONED BELOW ARE ONLY REQUIRED POST WEB SERVER DEPLOYMENT It is strongly recommended to add all desired sites prior to running the web server.

 BUFKIT:
     First, collect all the desired sites, including their k prefix if they contain one, but do not add the k if it does not (Ex: le1)